iitis/QuantumWalk.jl/docs/src/quantum_walk.md

 **Note:** Methods `execute_all` and `execute_all_measured` are provided only for discrete quantum walk models.

-Following functions are connected to the dynamics:
+Following functions are connected to the dynamics.
+Note that since `QWEvolution` is a default subtype of `QWDynamics`, most of the functions are defined for the last type.
 ```@index
 Order = [:type, :function]
 Modules = [QuantumWalk]